Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 [Widevine](https://www.widevine.com/) is Google's DRM system.
 Use these keys to target Widevine enabled devices directly.
 The use of CENC keys is preferred.

-Make the following request to retrieve `widevine` keys from the Key Provider API:
+Make the following request to retrieve `widevine` keys from the JSON Key Provider API:

 ```bash
 curl -X GET https://keyprovider.vudrm.tech/widevine/<CLIENT>/<CONTENT_ID> -H 'API_KEY: <API_KEY>'